tweaselORG/ReportHAR/templates/en/complaint.typ

 == §~25 TTDSG: Privacy protection for terminal equipment

-In addition to the GDPR, the controller has also violated §~25 TTDSG as the transposition of Art.
+In addition to the GDPR, I believe that the controller has also violated §~25 TTDSG as the transposition of Art.
 5(3) ePrivacy Directive into German law.

 As shown in @tracking, the app has sent various information relating to used device to tracking companies.
 In order to do so, the app inevitably had to read the information from the terminal equipment#footnote[Schürmann/Guttmann in Auernhammer, DSGVO/BDSG, 8. edition, 2023, §~25 TTDSG, mn.
 27, 31, 37; EDPB, Guidelines 2/2023 on Technical Scope of Art.
 5(3) of ePrivacy Directive, 2023, https://www.edpb.europa.eu/system/files/2023-11/edpb_guidelines_202302_technical_scope_art_53_eprivacydirective_en.pdf, mn.
 29, 31, 35, 39], thus opening the scope of §~25 TTDSG.
 Unlike the GDPR, the TTDSG doesn't just cover personal data but any data that is read from or stored on an end user's terminal equipment.#footnote[EDPB, Guidelines 2/2023 on Technical Scope of Art.
 5(3) of ePrivacy Directive, 2023, https://www.edpb.europa.eu/system/files/2023-11/edpb_guidelines_202302_technical_scope_art_53_eprivacydirective_en.pdf, mn.
 7–12; Schneider in Assion, TTDSG, 2022, §~25 TTDSG, mn.
 23] The TTDSG does not include any significance threshold on the types of data concerned, either—any information can fall within its scope, including purely technical information.#footnote[Schürmann/Guttmann in Auernhammer, DSGVO/BDSG, 8. edition, 2023, §~25 TTDSG, mn.
 20–23; Burkhardt/Reif/Schwartmann in Schwartmann/Jaspers/Eckhardt, TTDSG, 1. edition, 2022, §~25 TTDSG, mn.
 29]